 Ensuring there are many options for your client when deciding on their new logo is essential, and making it easy for them to see those options is even more critical.

 If they like how their design looks on different backgrounds, they are more likely to decide that way since they will already know what background they want to put it on and how it looks.
 It’s a win-win scenario!

 3 – Add a Hat to Your Logo

-Creating a layout can provide you with several benefits, including presenting multiple versions of your logo on one image, giving you flexibility when presenting different designs at meetings, and placing your logo over backgrounds to test how it looks against any given colour scheme.
+Creating a layout can provide several benefits, including presenting multiple versions of your logo on one image, giving you flexibility when presenting different designs at meetings, and placing your logo over backgrounds to test how it looks against any given colour scheme.

 4 – Use Smart Objects in Photoshop

-You can present a fresh perspective on an existing logo design by using mockup templates within Illustrator or Photoshop.
+You can present a fresh perspective on an existing logo design using mockup templates within Illustrator or Photoshop.
 This process allows you to quickly create logos without relying on actual text or icons, allowing for more flexibility in layout, size, shape, and overall aesthetics.

 5 – Create Advanced Logo Layouts in Illustrator